 Consumers are smart enough to understand how reviews work.
 Maybe a business says, “We’ll give you a free appetizer if you review us.”
 Maybe it says, “Leave us a review and we’ll give you $10 off.”

 Consumers know that five-star reviews can certainly be influenced.
-Therefore, how a company handles negative reviews carries more weight to both the consumer that had the negative experience as well as to other prospective customers.
+Therefore, how a company handles negative online reviews carries more weight to both the consumer that had the negative experience as well as to other prospective customers.

 How a company handles their bad reviews is a big indication of how they’re going to handle any potential situation with you in the future.
 A company will look professional if they respond to negative comments.
 They’re saying, “Hey, we’re sorry you had this bad experience.
 Either we’re not aware that you’ve had this or please contact us and we have the following remedy in place for these types of situation.”